ci-bonfire/Sprint/myth/_docs_src/general/views.md

 # Views

-Bonfire uses CodeIgniter's standard views to form the basis of its Template system.
-The documentation in here only applies when using the default `ViewTemplate` engine.
+Sprint uses CodeIgniter's standard views to form the basis of its Template system.
+The documentation in here only applies when using the default `ViewThemer` engine.
 See [Custom Template Engines](template_engines.md) for more information about using other template systems with Bonfire.

 ## Using the Template System
-In order to use the view and template methods in this document, your controller must extend the `ThemedController` or one of its children, like the `FrontController` or `AdminController`.
+In order to use the view and template methods in this document, your controller must extend `Myth\Controllers\ThemedController` or one of its children, like the `FrontController`.

-	class SuperHeroController extends \Bonfire\Libraries\Controllers\ThemedController
+	class SuperHeroController extends \Myth\Controllers\ThemedController
 	{
 	    . . .
 	}

 ## Views
-The system expects your views to be follow some conventions to simplify organizing your view files and make the system a little easier and cleaner to use.
-The following conventions are used when trying to determine the view file we should render:
+The system expects your views to be follow some conventions to simplify organizing your view files and make the whole a little easier and cleaner to use.
+The following conventions are used when trying to determine the view file that should be rendered:

 * The file must be under the `application/views` folder or the `views` folder within a module.
 * It must be in a folder named after the `controller`.